Klara in the Sea

 Onboard Black Duck Riley is about to cook a top breakfast consisting of a can of baked beans and a pack of instant noodles.

-At around 14.00 on the fifth day we arrived at the entrance to Tanjung Kelayang.
-In our Cruising Guide Andy Scott compares the coast here to the British Virgin Island, which might be on par, but I have never seen the British Virgin Islands.
+On the fifth day, around 14.00, we arrived at the entrance to Tanjung Kelayang.
+In our Cruising Guide, Andy Scott compares the coast here to the British Virgin Islands, which might be on par, but I have never seen the British Virgin Islands.

 Eyeball navigation is a must when approaching the anchorage as one must weave through countless coral bommies which are scattered like fallen beads all over the bay.
 Unfortunately for us, right at this moment, right above this bay, a huge squall was forming with heavy, black clouds making water visibility impossible.
 However, we had to get in now, or it would be too dark, and we would be forced to spend another night at sea, doing circles in front of the anchorage.

-So I went to the navigation table and scrutinized the satellite images.
-And according to the faint discolorations I could see on the images, I plotted a very precise route to the anchorage.
-With precise steering, a bit of luck and prayers to the satellite gods; Bing and Google, we should make it in without running onto a reef.
+So, I went to the navigation table and scrutinized the satellite images.
+Based on the faint discolorations I could see on the images, I plotted a very precise route to the anchorage.
+With precise steering, a bit of luck, and prayers to the satellite gods, Bing and Google, we should make it in without running onto a reef.

-At 16.20 we finally arrived and dropped anchor in 8 meters behind another black boat, which later turned out to be an Italian couple we had met half a year earlier in a coffee shop in Ambon, 2000km away.
+At 16.20, we finally arrived and dropped anchor 8 meters behind another black boat, which later turned out to be an Italian couple we had met half a year earlier in a coffee shop in Ambon, 2000km away.

 Now we will have a shower with extra soap, lower the dinghy in the water and go ashore to find a Nasi Goreng.